coingaming/moon-light/README.md

 ## Contributing

-If you're interested in contributing to Moon Design, please read our [сontributing docs](CONTRIBUTING.md) before submitting a pull request.
+If you're interested in contributing to Moon Design, please read our [contributing docs](CONTRIBUTING.md) before submitting a pull request.